 While SDG 17 serves to ensure the means to achieve the other sustainable development goals, negative impacts of debt distress, corporate capture of development and militarization of aid have only served to worsen the state of development in recipient countries.
 In the Philippines, unequal and exploitative partnerships resulted in rising debt, inaccessibility of services and shrinking of civic spaces.

 People’s Review of SDG 16: Asserting People’s Right to Development and Governance Amid Shrinking Democratic SpacesNovember 30, 2021

 Through the Council for People’s Development and Governance’s PH Civil Society SDG Watch, ASCENT-Assert Socio-Economic Initiatives Network, Leyte Center for Development, Inc., Karapatan, Defend Panay Network, EcuVoice Philippines, WeGovern Institute, SAKA, Mindanao Interfaith Services Foundation, Inc. – MISFI, and Altermidya held the People’s Review of SDG 16 forum entitled “Asserting People’s Right to Development and […]

-Water for the People Network together with the Samahan at Ugnayan ng mga Konsyumer para sa Ikauunlad ng Bayan (SUKI) and the Water System Employees Response (WATER) is holding a forum themed People’s Review of SDG 6 – “Water and Sanitation: Goal and Right” on July 12, 2021, at 2:00PM.
-The forum will assess the […]
+Water for the People Network together with the SUKI Network and the WATER System Employees Response – WATER and Water Is Life Network held a forum themed People’s Review of SDG 6 – “Water and Sanitation: Goal and Right” last July 12, 2021.
+The forum assessed the Philippines’ progress in implementing SDG 6 and discuss […]